top of page

 10. Build Awareness Using CTV and OTT Video Ads

 Connected TV (CTV) and over-the-top (OTT) ads are one of the fastest-growing digital marketing offerings because they create significant awareness and have a number of advantages over traditional TV commercials.
-These video ads appear in places like Hulu, YouTube TV, DirecTV Now on computers or smartphones and on Chromecast, Roku, and other Internet-connected streaming devices.
+These video ads appear in places like Hulu, YouTube TV, DirecTV Now on computers or smartphones, and on Chromecast, Roku, and other Internet-connected streaming devices.

 There are countless ways, both organically and paid, to increase retail foot traffic to fit on one list.
 These are simply the top ten that we've found create the greatest lift in same-store foot traffic and sales.